axwalker/search-preview-for-steam/README.md

 `npm run package`

-Produces a zip file that can be uploaded to the Chrome Web Store.
+Produces a zip file that can be uploaded to Chrome, Firefox or Opera.